peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.quatSlerp'></a>
 ### (static) MathUtil.quatSlerp(q1, q2, factor)

-Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a spherical interpolation function.
+Returns a quaternion that lies along the shortest path between the specified two quaternion rotations, using a spherical interpolation function.
 This is called spherical linear interpolation, or "slerp".
 (A spherical interpolation finds the shortest angle between the two quaternions -- which are treated as 4D vectors -- and then finds a vector with a smaller angle